Counting cliques without generalized theta graphs: Definitions and some auxiliary results

-We use $[n]$ to denote the set $\{1,2,\cdots,n\}$, and $K_n$, $C_n$, $P_n$ to denote the complete graph, cycle, and path on $n$ vertices respectively.
+We use $[n]$ to denote the set $\{1,2,\cdots,n\}$, and $K_n$, $C_n$, $P_n$ to denote the complete graph (clique), cycle, and path on $n$ vertices respectively.
+For any graph $G$, let $\mathcal{K}_{t}(G)$ be the collection of the $t$-cliques in $G$.
 For a generalized theta graph $\Theta(p_1,\ldots,p_k)$, we refer to the common end vertices of the $k$ paths as the \textit{root vertices}.
 We call the degree-2 vertices of a book graph the \textit{page vertices}.
+A \textit{face} is a connected region of the plane bounded by edges of the planar embedding of the graph.
+The \textit{boundary} of a face is the closed walk in $G$ bounding it, which is a cycle if the graph is simple and 2-connected.

 Let $f,g$ be two functions on $\mathbb{N}$.
 Define $f(n)=O(g(n))$ if there exists a constant $c$ such that for sufficiently large $n$, $f(n)<cg(n)$, and define $f(n)=o(g(n))$ if for any $\varepsilon>0$, $f(n)<\varepsilon g(n)$ for sufficiently large $n$.